GeneralBots/BotBook/site/docs/chapter-05-gbdialog-reference.md

 EXIT
 ```

-## TURN AN LLM INTO A REST API SERVER
+## Turn an LLM into a REST API server

 General Bots offers an incredibly simple way to transform a Large Language
 Model (LLM) into a fully functional REST API server.
 With just a few lines